QUR101 INTRODUCTION TO QURAN AND ITS SCIENCES

 This course discusses the definition of the Quran and the different branches of its sciences.
-Topics include the context of revelation, the method of collection and compilation, the miracles of the Quran, the distinction between the clear and the allegorical verses, guidelines for the proper interpretation of the Quran, different recitation styles, the Makkee and Madanee verses, the concept of abrogation, and other sciences pertaining to the Holy Quran.
+Topics include the context of revelation, the method of collection and compilation, miracles, the distinction between the clear and the allegorical verses, guidelines for proper interpretation, different recitation styles, the Makkee and Madanee verses, the concept of abrogation, and other sciences pertaining to the Holy Quran.

 Course Code: QUR101